Dinner at the Hotel Restaurant Rheingerbe in Stein am Rhein

 - Check our packing list for campers to see whether you have packed everything for your motorhome tour.

 - You can stay at Camping Wagenhausen, Hauptstrasse 82, 8259 Wagenhausen, Switzerland.
 But there are other campsites near Stein am Rhein.
-There you can after a day trip in a Dutch Oven or on the portable grill or on Campfire after a day trip .
+There you can after a day trip in a Dutch Oven or on the portable grill or on campfire .
+You can also find Dutch oven accessories can be found here.

 - Motorhome accessories you can also find here.